moygree/osticket-prereqs/README.md

 <img src="https://i.imgur.com/JJ8bZeJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once you have installed Web Installer Platform open it.
-From inside the application you are going to install MySQL 5.5 Afterwards install x86 version of PHP up until 7.3.
-Some files will inevitably fail such as C++ redistributable package and the PHP manager for IIS.
-You can access those files in the install link.
-On the off chance that PHP 7.3.8 failed to be installed it can also be accessed within the install link.
+Install and open the Web Platform Installer.
+From inside the application you are going to install MySQL 5.5, and afterwards install the PHP files.
 </p>
 <br />